3D Printing Spare Parts: Purpose & Limits

 Furniture parts are grateful candidates for 3D printing because they are usually operated at room temperature and the consequences of a defect are manageable – with exceptions.

-In practice, it has been shown: When customers come to us with a broken chair connector, we almost always recommend a metallic solution or an original spare part – even if the part could be easily printed purely geometrically.
+In practice, it has been shown: When customers come to us with a broken chair connector, we almost always recommend a metal solution or an original spare part – even if the part could be geometrically printed well.

 3. Car interior: order yes, safety no

-From fan impellers to complex industrial components: 3D printing enables rapid manufacturing of spare parts.
+From fan blades to complex industrial components: 3D printing enables the rapid production of spare parts.

-Additive manufacturing is tested extensively in the automotive sector – but there are high hurdles and approval requirements for safety-critical components.
+Additive manufacturing is being extensively tested in the automotive sector – but for safety-critical components, there are high hurdles and approval requirements.

-In the car interior, there are many exciting fields of application: phone holders, organizers in the center console, adapters for mounts.
-At the same time, cars combine high temperatures, UV light, and safety-critical systems such as airbags and seatbelts.
+There are many exciting application areas in car interiors: phone holders, organizers in the center tunnel, adapters for mounts.
+At the same time, cars combine high temperatures, UV light, and safety-relevant systems such as airbags and seatbelts.

-Our daily life at 33d.ch: We are happy to print custom phone holders or compartment inserts – anything that could affect crash safety is consistently left out.
+Our daily work at 33d.ch: We gladly print an individual phone holder or an insert for the storage compartment – anything that could affect crash safety is consistently left out.

 Law & Liability: when you become a manufacturer

 Besides the technical side, there is a legal one.
-The German Federal Institute for Occupational Safety and Health (BAuA) clearly reminds in its guidelines for 3D printing that individuals or workshops that sell or systematically provide 3D printed products to third parties are legally treated as manufacturers and must fulfill the obligations of the Product Safety Act.
+The German Federal Institute for Occupational Safety and Health (BAuA) clearly reminds in its guidelines on 3D printing that individuals or workshops that sell 3D printed products or systematically provide them to third parties are legally treated as manufacturers and must fulfill the obligations of the Product Safety Act.

-Legal analyses of 3D printed spare parts also emphasize that in case of damage caused by faulty parts, not only the printing service provider but, depending on the constellation, also the suppliers of CAD files or filaments can be held liable.
-Furthermore, product liability rules in the EU are continuously being expanded, so that in the future, digital manufacturing files and software may also be considered products.
+Legal analyses of 3D printed spare parts also emphasize that in case of damage caused by faulty parts, not only the printing service provider but also, depending on the constellation, the suppliers of CAD files or filaments can be held liable.
+In the EU, product liability rules are also constantly being expanded, so that in the future, digital manufacturing files and software may also be considered products.

-For us at 33d.ch, this means very specifically: we document materials and settings for functional parts, refuse printing orders for obviously safety-critical applications, and communicate clearly when a part is intended only for testing or prototype construction.
+For us at 33d.ch, this specifically means: we document materials and settings for functional parts, refuse print orders for obviously safety-critical applications, and communicate clearly when a part is only intended for testing or prototype construction.

 Our decision check before every spare part